 At this point he [St. Paul] makes a comparison between the gifts, and lowers that of the tongues, showing it to be neither altogether useless, nor very profitable by itself.
 For in fact they were greatly puffed up on account of this, because the gift was considered to be a great one.
 And it was thought great because the Apostles received it first, and with so great display; it was not however therefore to be esteemed above all the others.
 Wherefore then did the Apostles receive it before the rest?
 Because they were to go abroad everywhere.
 And as in the time of building the tower the one tongue was divided into many; so then the many tongues frequently met in one man, and the same person used to discourse both in the Persian, and the Roman, and the Indian, and many other tongues, the Spirit sounding within him: and the gift was called the gift of tongues because he could all at once speak divers languages.”

 The evidence presented against the two most prominent errors of the charismatic Pentecostals is devastating to their most important positions.
-In order to justify the heretical doctrine of second baptism they incorrectly interpret the Sacred Page by driving a temporal wedge between a person’s believing and receiving the Holy Spirit.
+In order to justify the erroneous doctrine of second baptism they incorrectly interpret the Sacred Page by driving a temporal wedge between a person’s believing and receiving the Holy Spirit.
 Moreover, the abuse of speaking in tongues is justified only by ignoring the context of Acts 2 and the testimony of the Church Fathers.
-Instead of babbling incoherently, the Apostles were given the miraculous gift of speaking in the intelligible languages of other nations.
-Our Lord commissioned the Apostles to baptize the nations, and it makes sense that in order to accomplish this mission, they might need the ability to preach in the native languages of the people they would encounter during their missionary journeys.
+Instead of babbling incoherently, the Apostles were given the miraculous gift of speaking in the intelligible languages of other nations/peoples.
+Our Lord commissioned the Apostles to baptize the nations, and it makes sense that in order to accomplish this mission, they need the ability to preach in the native languages of the people they would encounter during their missionary journeys.

 – Lucas G. Westman & Tyson Carter